Prerana266/Mango_Leaf_Disease_Prediction_And_Treatment_Recommendations/README.md

 - Run the Streamlit app with `streamlit run app.py`.
 - Test the app by uploading leaf images and exploring features.

-Please confirm if you want me to assist with any of these next steps or if you want me to help with anything else related to this project.